-1st week of the first semester - May add or drop with no penalty.
+Week one of the first semester - May add or drop with no penalty.
 Any fees paid will be refunded.

-2nd - 9th weeks of the first semester - Students may be withdrawn passing (WP) or withdrawn failing (WF).
+Weeks two through nine of the first semester - Students may be withdrawn passing (WP) or withdrawn failing (WF).
 Students may or may not be allowed to add a course at this time.
-This does not affect students' GPA's.
+This does not affect students' GPAs.
 Any fees paid will NOT be refunded.

-After 9th week of the semester - Students may be withdrawn with special permission from the principal.
+After week nine of the semester - Students may be withdrawn with special permission from the principal.